tiger-sea/mcs_research/sections/results.md

 \newpage % maybe
 \section{LF/HF}
 For HRV parameter LF/HF, the MAP estimation values and credible intervals are shown in Table \ref{table:LFHF}.
 The MAP estimation values were derived as very low values in all meteorological factors, with the credible intervals including zero, implicitly expressing a insufficient evidence for distinct link between them.
 Focusing on the credible intervals, some meteorological factors had relatively larger values, such as various temperature measures and mean relative humidity, although the results remain still uncertain.
+Furthermore, the RMSE for the primary model and simplified model were 130.71\% and 132.74\% respectively, resulting in an improvement rate of 1.5\%.
+Similar to HF, this result might suggest that LF/HF was associated with meteorological factors, although the improvement rate was not large.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for LF/HF}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\